mrled/remembyte/docs/devdocs.markdown

 I want to start writing tests like this: <http://c.learncodethehardway.org/book/ex30.html>.
 To do that, I need a build system that can support building lots of tiny executables.

+### Option A 201502 - `cmake`

+In order to use `cmake`, I think I would explicitly build the remembyte library, then link against it for the remembyte command line utility.
+Additionally, I would write tests in special functions that take no arguments and follow a naming convention, and use a code generation tool (or maybe `cmake` itself?) to generate a separate executable with a `main()` function that runs all my tests.

+This lets me write a simple (though more explicit) `CMakeLists.txt` but still accomplishes all my goals.

+### Option B 201502 - GNU `make` everywhere

+GNU `make` is available as a standalone executable from the GNUWin32 project - no mingw required.
+However, shelling out (required for common commands like `rm`) is still not cross platform without mingw.

+I would write a Makefile "library" that would be included into my main Makefile, which defines all the external commands I would need like

+    if COMSPEC
+        MV=move
+    else
+        MV=mv
+    endif

+The library Makefile would be ugly, but the goal would be a readable main `Makefile`.

 ## Memory management and dbg.h

-`dbg.h` has the `check_mem()` macro, which enables a nullify-malloc-check-free workflow in each functino that needs to rely on allocated memory.
+`dbg.h` has the `check_mem()` macro, which enables a nullify-malloc-check-free workflow in each function that needs to rely on allocated memory.
 Here's a pseudocode example:

     TYPE * new_TYPE() {
         TYPE *x=NULL;